MortenBjerre/MortenBjerre.github.io/index.md

 Here, the divide is again rather strong, as the south-eastern half of the city has very few schools better than any in the north-western half.
 For all the following time sliding choropleths, the date only represents the full year and not a specific date.
 Therefore, the month and day can be ignored.

-To same visualization but over time is shown below.
+To same visualization, but over time, is shown below.
+Press play to see the *action*.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->